anaconda/pyscript-tutorial/mod1_getting_started_with_pyscript.md

 # Getting Started with PyScript

-In this module, we will get our bearings with the many features PyScript provides to create rich web applications using Python in the browser.
+In this module, we will learn how to get started with PyScript.
+We will learn how it works, how to work with it, and will explore the many features PyScript provides to create rich web applications.

+## How to navigate through the content

 In each section, we will work on a single PyScript app aimed at exploring specific features, and capabilities offered by the platform.